 Coltsfoot (Tussilago farfara), is one of the first plants to show itself in the spring.
 The bright yellow flowers resemble dandelions, their sunny blooms reaching up out of the bracken of winter.
 The leaf and dried flowers of this plant is a classic and reliable lung herb, being both a gentle expectorant and an antispasmodic - it's a perfect ally for this time of year, when many people are suffering from coughs and bronchitis.
 It helps the lungs to expel mucus while easing chest tension and calming unproductive, spasmodic coughing.

-Due to the presence of pyrrolizidine alkaloids, which can be toxic to the liver in great quantities, the use of coltsfoot for treating coughs has diminished.
-Many herbalists will agree, however, that this plant is perfectly safe and effective in small doses and when taken for only a short period of time.
+Due to the presence of pyrrolizidine alkaloids, which can be toxic to the liver in great quantities, the use of coltsfoot for treating coughs has diminished, and it should, in my opinion, be taking only in small doses and for a short period of time.

 Celandine (Chelidonium majus), a cooling, bitter plant with shiny green leaves and bright yellow flowers, is traditionally used to cleanse the liver and "purify" the blood.
 It may also be useful in soothing bronchitis and severe coughs, as it is antispasmodic and fights against mucus buildup in the airways.
 It has also been used topically to soothe irritated skin conditions such as eczema, and to help clear up cataracts.